elioseverojunior/reclame/README.md

  # How to use it?

-* Bluemix Services and Runtimes
+**Bluemix Services and Runtimes**

-Create the following and runtime on Bluemix:
+Create the following runtime on Bluemix:

-Node.js: SDK for Node.js Cloud Foundry application
+* Node.js: SDK for Node.js Cloud Foundry application

-Create and connect it to the previous application the folowing services:
+Create and connect to the previous application the following services:

-Cloudant DB
+* Cloudant DB

-Watson translation
+* Watson translation

-Watson Tone Analyzer
+* Watson Tone Analyzer

-* Git
+**Git**

 Clone the current repository